Dr. D's Website

 Dr. D emceeing the picnic at the 2004 AAPT Summer Meeting

 On this page, you will find information on the courses that I teach, the research I do, helpful hints for students, as well as a few personal tidbits.

 But for those of you who don't have time to scan through the entire site, here is the abridged version:

-In addition to being an associate professor of physics at Sac State, I am also a proud alumni of the California State University (California State Polytechnic University, Pomona, 1995).
+In addition to being a faculty member in the California State University System, I am a proud alumni of the CSU, I graduated from California State Polytechnic University, Pomona (Cal Poly Pomona) in 1995 with my BS in Physics, minoring in chemistry.
 I earned my Ph.D. in Chemical Physics from the University of Maryland in 2000.
 My Ph.D. research, as well as my post-doctoral work at the National Institute of Standards and Technology, was in experimental atomic physics.
 This background has served me well in teaching upper division laboratory courses (Electronics and Advanced Physics Labs) here at Sac State.

 Dept. of Physics and Astronomy

 Office: Sequoia Hall #230

 "Try not to be freaked out by the fact that half of the population is dumber than the average person."